school-of-data/dcli_practicum_2017/README.md

 <img src="/images/scoda_logo.png" width=300/>

 # DCLI Professional Practicum
-The DCLI Professional Practicum training is a four session programme organised by [IREX](https://irex.org/) over the course of 3 weeks to provide fellows with foundational technical skills to effectively work with data.
-The training is designed and delivered by [School of Data](https://www.schoolofdata.org).
+The DCLI Professional Practicum is funded by the [Data Collaborative for Local Impact](https://www.mcc.gov/initiatives/initiative/mcc-pepfar-partnership) (DCLI) program, and specifically administered through Data Zetu.
+The practicum aims to expose selected fellows to the use of data for decision making through individual program work, work with a host institution that is a leader in data analytics and evidence-based decision making, a joint project and structured training.
+The training is a four session programme over the course of 3 weeks designed and delivered by [School of Data](https://schoolofdata.org/) to provide fellows with foundational technical skills to effectively work with data.

-Four Washington Mandela Fellows have been selected to take part in this training and will  each be embedded across [Development Gateway](http://www.developmentgateway.org/), [Millennium Challenge Corporation (MCC)](https://www.mcc.gov/) and [Global Integrity](https://www.globalintegrity.org/) offices in Washington D.C.
-The aim of the data component of the practicum is to enhance the skills of the selected fellows to understand and  work with data on a technical level when they return to their home organisations.
-Current fellows are from Cote d’Ivoire and Tanzania working in sectors spanning the government and civil society space.
-They possess varying levels of data skills and interests which should be managed through the training.
-Fellows have already been developing a question of interest throughout their programme which could serve as a channel to build data skills.
-There is an option to also provide fellows with brief assignments and readings outside the 3-4 hours allocated for in-person training.

 ## Content
 - [Training Details](#training-details)